preesm/preesm.github.io/_tutos/17-simsdp.md

 ## Project Setup

 1. Download rfi.pi, and source, and include, and timing [here](https://github.com/Ophelie-Renaud/RFI).
-1. Launch Preesm and create a simSDP project using “File > create simSDP Project…”
+2. Launch Preesm and create a simSDP project using “File > New > other... > Preesm >  simSDP Project”.
+Name your project i.e.: "simSDP.RFIfilter" and choose the project loaction you want.
-1. Configure your architecture right click on your project "Preesm >generate custom SimSDP architecture" it generate a csv file store in the **Archi** folder (you can update it as you want)
+3. Configure your architecture right click on your project "Preesm >generate custom SimSDP architecture" it generate a csv file store in the **Archi** folder (you can update it as you want)

 [![](/assets/tutos/simsdp/popup.png)](/assets/tutos/simsdp/popup.png)

 You can start with an homogeneous configuration as follow: